samscho98/claude-ai-file-organizer/README.md

 docs/**/*.md      # All Markdown files in docs and subdirectories **/*.json         # All JSON files anywhere in the project
 ```

+You can edit this file directly within the GUI through the **File Editors** tab.

 #### Pattern Matching Guide